Information on applying is available.

 Take all of the following courses:

-At the start of a student’s first semester as a Theatre Arts Major, all incoming students, including transfer students (and those who have been inactive for a year in our department), are required to audition or interview.
-Auditions and interviews are conducted by appropriate faculty/student groups.
+At the beginning of the semester, all incoming students, including transfer students (including those who have been inactive for a year in our department), are required to audition or interview.
+Auditions and interviews are conducted by appropriate faculty/ student groups.
 These auditions are required for admittance to certain upper division classes and are therefore used for appropriate placement of students at their level of competency as determined by the faculty.

 Information on applying is available.